jaspermayone-archive/discord-bot/README.md

 # Open Sauced:
 Heptagram is proud to work with Open Sauced and the Open Sauced discord server.
 Open Sauced is a website that helps you track your open source contributions and contribution goals.
 You can find the website at https://opensauced.pizza/.
-They also have an amaazing Discord community and I highly recommend you check it out.
+They also have an amazing Discord community and I highly recommend you check it out.
 The link for the discord server is https://discord.gg/PDJNR7u37h.

 ## Author